KieranSweeden/llama-log/TESTING.md

 The validator used in order to validate Llama Log's HTML template files was the [W3C's Markup Validation Service](https://validator.w3.org/) validator.

-In order to validate the HTML files within this project, the URL was given to the validator rather than a copy of the entire syntax within the page.

 #### External Pages

 - index.html (Log-In Page) 🗸